Dynamic Facility Location under Cumulative Customer Demand: Computational Complexity

 In the 1-\ourproblem{}, the provider only opens a single facility per time period, so we can fully describe customer behaviour with parameters $a_{ij}$ (\ie, customer $j$ either patronizes the single facility at location $i$ or not).
 Let us formally define the decision version of the 1-\ourproblem{} as follows:

-\boxxx{ {\bf Decision version of the 1-\ourproblem{}}: \\ {\sc instance}: Finite sets $\mathcal{T}=\{1, \ldots,T\}$, $\mathcal{I}=\{1, \ldots,I\}$ and $\mathcal{J}=\{1, \ldots,J\}$, positive rational numbers $\{r_{i}\}_{i \in \mathcal{I}}$ and $\{d_{j}^t\}_{j \in \mathcal{J}, t\in \mathcal{T}}$, binary values $\{a_{ij}\}_{i\in \mathcal{I}, j \in \mathcal{J}}$ and a positive rational number $\Pi$.\\ {\sc question}: Is there a feasible location policy $\boldsymbol{y}$ with an objective value of at least $\Pi$? } For the sake of comparison, if we ignore the assumption that customer demand is cumulative in the 1-\ourproblem{}, we obtain the noncumulative variant of the 1-\ourproblem{}, which we refer to as 1-DFLP:
+\boxxx{ {\bf Decision version of the 1-\ourproblem{}}: \\ {\sc instance}: Finite sets $\mathcal{T}=\{1, \ldots,T\}$, $\mathcal{I}=\{1, \ldots,I\}$ and $\mathcal{J}=\{1, \ldots,J\}$, positive rational numbers $\{r_{i}\}_{i \in \mathcal{I}}$ and $\{d_{j}^t\}_{j \in \mathcal{J}, t\in \mathcal{T}}$, binary values $\{a_{ij}\}_{i\in \mathcal{I}, j \in \mathcal{J}}$ and a positive rational number $Z$.\\ {\sc question}: Is there a feasible location policy $\boldsymbol{y}$ with an objective value of at least $Z$? } For the sake of comparison, if we ignore the assumption that customer demand is cumulative in the 1-\ourproblem{}, we obtain the noncumulative variant of the 1-\ourproblem{}, which we refer to as 1-DFLP:

-Objective Function \eqref{eq:linear-1-dflp-obj} and Constraints~\eqref{eq:linear-1-dflp-ct1}--\eqref{eq:linear-1-dflp-dm2} have the same meaning as their counterparts in the SI Formulation.
+Objective Function \eqref{eq:linear-1-dflp-obj} and Constraints~\eqref{eq:linear-1-dflp-ct1}--\eqref{eq:linear-1-dflp-dm2} have the same meaning as their counterparts in the SIF.
 Note that we can easily build the optimal location policy $\boldsymbol{y}$ for the 1-DFLP by selecting the location with the largest marginal reward at each time period, so the 1-DFLP is polynomially solvable.
 We study the theoretical intractability of the 1-\ourproblem{} to understand which problem characteristics, when interacting with cumulative customer demand, may then render it NP-hard.
 To better categorize 1-\ourproblem{} instances in the upcoming discussion, we define the following instance descriptors:

-\begin{Defi}[Loyal and flexible customers] A 1-\ourproblem{} instance is said to have loyal customers if every customer is willing to attend only one location (\ie, $\sum_{i \in \mathcal{I}} a_{ij} = 1, \forall j \in \mathcal{J}$).
-A 1-\ourproblem{} instance is said to have flexible customers if it does not have loyal customers. \end{Defi}
+\begin{definition}[Loyal and flexible customers] A 1-\ourproblem{} instance is said to have loyal customers if every customer is willing to attend only one location (\ie, $\sum_{i \in \mathcal{I}} a_{ij} = 1, \forall j \in \mathcal{J}$).
+A 1-\ourproblem{} instance is said to have flexible customers if it does not have loyal customers. \end{definition}

-\begin{Defi}[Identical and different rewards] A 1-\ourproblem{} instance is said to have identical rewards if they are the same throughout the planning horizon (\ie, $r_{i} = R, \forall i \in \mathcal{I}, R \in \mathbb{R^+}$).
-A 1-\ourproblem{} instance is said to have different rewards if it does not have identical rewards. \end{Defi}
+\begin{definition}[Identical and different rewards] A 1-\ourproblem{} instance is said to have identical rewards if they are the same throughout the planning horizon (\ie, $r_{i} = R, \forall i \in \mathcal{I}, R \in \mathbb{R^+}$).
+A 1-\ourproblem{} instance is said to have different rewards if it does not have identical rewards. \end{definition}

 We show that the 1-\ourproblem{} is NP-hard through a reduction from the Set Packing Problem (SPP), which is known to be NP-hard \citep{karp1972reducibility} and cannot be approximated within a constant factor \citep{hazanComplexityApproximatingKset2006}.